Teachers and Schools are adopting many different approaches to Growth Mindset. Some of these approaches are more effective than others.

 Do you want to work on your personal Mindset and approach to Growth Mindset at school?

-I invite you to join me at my workshop, The Growth Mindset Toolkit, in Term 2.
+I invite you to join me at my workshop, The Growth Mindset Toolkit.
 In this workshop, we focus on changing teacher Mindsets and learn how to develop your own Growth Mindset Style Guide for your classroom and school.

 I would love to see you there.